epsilonrt/piduino/README.md

-For example, in the case of the NanoPi Neo Core/Core2, we can indicate that the board is on its shield, in this case, the display of the connector by the command `gpio readall` will be adapted.
+For example, in the case of the NanoPi Neo Core/Core2, we can indicate that the board is on its shield, in this case, the display of the connector by the command `pido readall` will be adapted.

 Pi board model detection uses two methods:
 * The first method, which applies to Raspberry Pi boards, reads the